awwright/http-progress/draft-wright-http-patch-byterange.md

 # Preserving Incomplete Uploads with "Prefer: transaction" {#prefer-transaction}

 The stateless design of HTTP generally implies that a request is atomic (otherwise parties would need to keep track of the state of a request while it's in progress).
-One benefit of HTTP's stateless design is that a client does not need to be concerned with the complexities of resolving only the first half of an upload being honored, if there's an error partway through.
+A benefit of this design is that a client does not need to be concerned with the complexities of resolving only the first half of an upload being honored, if there's an error partway through.

-However, some clients may desire partial state changes, particularly in cases where re-issuing the upload is more expensive (in bandwidth) than the complexity of recovering from an interruption.
+However, some clients may desire partial state changes, particularly when remaking the upload is more expensive than the complexity of recovering from an interruption.
 In these cases, clients will want an incomplete request to be preserved as much as possible, so they may re-synchronize the state and pick up from where the incomplete request was terminated.

 The client's preference for atomic or upload-preserving behavior may be signaled by a Prefer header: